splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/create-detectors-for-alerts.rst

 Tag a detector
 =============================================================================

 Use tags to indicate the state of a detector, its data source, or any other property you want to label.
-For example, you can label a detector with a ``prod`` tag to indicate that it monitors a production environment.
+For example, you can tag a detector with ``prod`` to indicate that it monitors a production environment.

-You tag detectors from the list view.
+You can tag detectors from the list view.
 To see a list of detectors and add tags, do the following:

 #.
 To open the list view, open the :guilabel:`Detectors & SLOs` page, then select the :guilabel:`Detectors` tab.
 #.
 Select the actions menu (|more|) for the detector you want to assign tags to.